In this section you will configure various widgets in WordPress.

-By default, your site comes with a number of pre-installed widgets, such as widgets that let you display links to your pages, recent posts, RSS feed content, add tag clouds, etc.
+In a default WordPress installation, your site comes with a number of preinstalled widgets that can be used out of the box with minimal to no configuration required, such as widgets that let you display links to your pages, recent posts, text or HTML banners, adding a search box, etc.

-(By default, your site comes with a number of preinstalled widgets)
+(In a default WordPress installation, your site comes with a number of pre-installed widgets)

-In this step-by-step tutorial, we will add, configure and reorder various commonly-used widgets, including:
+In this step-by-step tutorial series, you will learn how to add, configure and reorder various widgets, including:

-- Adding a clickable Support button linking visitors to the help page.
+- Adding a Help graphic linking visitors to your contact page.

-- Add a Recent Posts section to display your latest posts.
+- Adding a Recent Posts section to display your latest posts.

-- Display news items using an RSS Feed section.
+- Displaying newsfeeds with an RSS Feed section.

-- Adding and configuring an Archives section to your sidebar section.
+- Add and configure an Archives section to your sidebar.

-The Widgets section is located in your WordPress dashboard and can be accessed by going to Appearance > Widgets …
+To use widgets, access the Widgets area located inside your admin by going to Appearance > Widgets …

-This brings up the Widgets panel in your browser window …
+This loads the Widgets section in your browser …